YanLuong/MechaCar_Statistical_Analysis/README.md

 ***Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?***

-At α=0.05, we can see that the variables 'vehicle length' and 'ground clearance' are statistically significant because their corresponding p-values is less than 0.05.
+At α=0.05, we can see that the variables 'vehicle length' and 'ground clearance' are statistically significant because their corresponding p-values is less than 0.05 (or indicated with '***' in output).
 This means that both variables are individually useful in predicting the MPG.

 ***Is the slope of the linear model considered to be zero?
 Why or why not?***

 ***Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?***

+This linear model does predict the mpg of MechaCar prototypes.
+The linear model has a multiple R-squared value of 0.71 or adjusted R-squared of 0.68.
+As both R-sqaured values are very close, we can use either one.
+The R-squared value show that 71% of the total variation in MPG can be explained by the regression.

 ----